-Ireland has always been called the land of saints and scholars.
+Ireland has always been a land of saints and scholars.
 But there’s much more to us than that.
 We’re also a land of inventors, engineers, explorers, entrepreneurs and great thinkers.
-Just take a look at a few of the game-changing inventions and discoveries we Irish have given to the world.
+Just take a look at these game-changing Irish inventions and discoveries.

-One of our earliest gifts to the world can be credited to our harsh climate and those intrepid Irish monks.
-Since it was too cold to grow grapes on our fair isle, we couldn’t indulge ourselves in wine like the Europeans.
-An alternative had to be found.
-It’s thought that Irish monks learnt the art of distilling perfume during their travels in Europe and the East, which they then applied to distilling grain and water on their return to Ireland sometime in the eighth century.
+One of our earliest gifts to the world dates back to the eighth century and was a direct result of our terrible weather.
+As it was too cold to grow grapes on our fair isle, we couldn’t indulge in wine like the Europeans.
+An alternative had to be found – and it was, thanks to Irish monks.
+After learning how to distill perfume while travelling in Europe and the East, they applied the same method to distilling grain and water.
 Ingenious.

-However, there’s some dispute as to the exact origins of the water of life: Scotland or Ireland.
+However, there’s some dispute about the exact origins of the water of life: Scotland or Ireland.
 A Scottish document dating from 1494 records that eight “bolls of malt… wherewith to make aqua vitae’ belonged to one Friar Jon Cor.
 But there is an earlier reference from an Irish monastery.
 The Annals of Clonmacnoise record that in 1405 the head of a clan died after “taking a surfeit of aqua vitae’.
-It would appear we Irish were always prone to overdoing it a bit!
+It appears we were always prone to overdoing it.

 A Frenchman called Antoine-Laurent de Lavoisier (1743-1794) is generally known as the father of modern chemistry.
 But, of course, there was an earlier Irish version: Robert Boyle (1627-1691).
 Born in Waterford to a well-off family and educated in England and Europe, he set up his own laboratory in 1649.

-At that time, alchemy (an ancient art focused on turning base metals into gold and finding the fabled elixir of life) was still practiced.
+At that time, people still practiced alchemy (an ancient art that base metals into gold and finding the fabled elixir of life).
 Modern chemistry developed from alchemy and Boyle himself studied the art.
 However, he saw science as separate to alchemy.
 In his scientific pursuits, Boyle followed in the footsteps of Francis Bacon.
 He built on Bacon’s guidelines for scientific experimentation and firmly established the scientific method.

 Boyle’s most famous contribution to science was Boyle’s Law.
 It describes the relationship between a gas and its pressure.
 He also demonstrated the role that air plays in combustion, breathing and the transmission of sound.
 He clearly distinguished between mixtures and compounds, was the first chemist to collect a sample of gas, and even coined the term analysis.

 Kerry-born Richard Cantillon (circa 1680-1734) wrote one of the earliest essays on modern economics.
 Cantillon spent much of his life in France and operated as a financier.
-He made a fortune from the collapse of John Law’s Mississippi Scheme (a scheme that triggered a stock market boom by selling overpriced shares to investors anxious to make money in the New World).
+He made a fortune from the collapse of John Law’s Mississippi Scheme (an investment bubble which sold overpriced shares to people investing money in the New World).

 Cantillon’s contribution to modern economics was his Essai sur la Nature du Commerce en Général (Essay on the Nature of Trade in General).
 It included theories about wages, prices, interest, currency circulation, and more.
-The father of economics, Adam Smith, was influenced by it.
-It didn’t stay fine for poor Cantillon however.
-In fact, he came to a rather unfortunate end.
-He was murdered by a disgruntled former employee who went on to rob and set fire to his house.
+It even influenced Adam Smith, the father of economics.
+Poor Cantillon came to a rather unfortunate end, however.
+A disgruntled former employee murdered him before robbing and setting fire to his house.

 The existence of the Antarctic continent wasn’t always certain.
 In fact, it was disputed until the first sighting was made on 30th January 1820.
 The expedition was led by Irish-born navigator Edward Bransfield (1785-1852) from Ballincurra in Co Cork.
 He discovered part of the Antarctic Peninsula which he named Trinity Land.
 One of Bransfield’s junior officers, Midshipman Poynter, wrote in his journal: